-(3) Amounts in this column relate to compensation pursuant to our annual performance award plans referred to in this Proxy Statement as the EIP and EBP, which are described below under "Summary of Plans, Programs and Agreements" on page 52.
-Amounts reflected in this table generally are based on the achievement of financial and strategic performance objectives that are established at the beginning of each fiscal year and that are further described under the heading "Compensation Discussion and Analysis-Components of Our Program-Elements of our compensation program" beginning on page 35 and "Grants of Plan-Based Awards" on page 50.
-For Mr. Ferguson, the amount further reflects that his EBP award was pro-rated for the portion of 2016 in which he participated in the EBP.
+(4) Amounts in this column relate to compensation pursuant to our annual performance award plans referred to in this Proxy Statement as the EIP and EBP (including, in the case of Mr. Durburg, our GOC Bonus Plan; see footnotes (8) and (9) to this table), which are described below under "Summary of Plans, Programs and Agreements" on page 59.
+Amounts reflected in this table generally are based on the achievement of financial and strategic performance objectives that are established at the beginning of each fiscal year and that are further described under the heading "Compensation Discussion and Analysis-Components of Our Program-Elements of our compensation program" beginning on page 36 and "Grants of Plan-Based Awards" on page 53.

-(4) The amounts in this column for each of Messrs.
-Sulentic, Groch, Ferguson, Lafitte, Frese and Concannon reflect our matching contributions to their 401(k) accounts pursuant to our employee 401(k) match policy based on their respective contributions to such accounts.
+(5) The amounts in this column for each of Messrs.
+Sulentic, Groch, Lafitte, Concannon, Durburg and Frese reflect our matching contributions to their 401(k) accounts pursuant to our employee 401(k) match policy based on their respective contributions to such accounts.